-Most of the clients I work with wonder why the life insurance companies want to know about their history of bankruptcy, if applicable.
-I have always been advised by the insurance companies that their main concern when insuring someone with a pending bankruptcy is whether or not the applicant is suffering from any grief due to the bankruptcy and bankruptcy proceedings.
 When applicants are filing for bankruptcy, the life insurance companies have noticed increased incidences of suicidal gestures and attempts.
-Because of these statistics, there may be a waiting period before you can purchase life insurance.
+Because of these statistics, there is usually a waiting period before you can purchase life insurance.

-Chapter 7 and Chapter 13 bankruptcies are the most common.
-A chapter 7 bankruptcy is usually discharged and all debt is forgiven.
-If you have filed for Chapter 7 Bankruptcy, you will be eligible for life insurance as soon as the Bankruptcy is discharged.
+In our industry, chapter 7 and chapter 13 bankruptcies are the most common.
+With a chapter 7 bankruptcy, all debt is forgiven, and your bankruptcy usually discharged after a few months.
+If you have filed for Chapter 7 Bankruptcy, you will be eligible for life insurance as soon as the bankruptcy is officially discharged.

-Chapter 13 bankruptcies require a repayment plan that is implemented by the courts.
+Chapter 13 bankruptcies require a repayment plan that is implemented by the court.
 Once your Chapter 13 bankruptcy is settled and you are making payments, you may be eligible for life insurance.
-Typically the life insurance companies like to see at least 12 months of payments, but 18 months or more is preferable.
+Most life insurance companies like to see at least 12 months of on-time payments, but 18 to 24 months is more preferable.

 If you are currently making payments on a Chapter 13 bankruptcy, or if your bankruptcy was not a Chapter 7 or 13, please call to speak with one of our agents to see if you are eligible for coverage.

 If your job is considered to be dangerous or hazardous by the insurance companies, it can cause your life insurance application to be declined or it can cause an increase in your premiums.